L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 # ARP Poisoning and MITM Attack

 ## Objective/Overview
-Intercept traffic between hosts in a local network by tampering with the Address Resolution Protocol (ARP) cache, allowing man-in-the-middle (MITM) attacks.
+Manipulate the Address Resolution Protocol (ARP) cache to intercept communication between hosts in a local network, enabling man-in-the-middle (MITM) attacks.

 ## Tools & Techniques
 - Tools such as arpspoof, ettercap, or Bettercap